nbellari/nbellari.github.io/ovs-walkthrough.md

     }                                           \
 }
 ```
-When a `uint32` is to be set, it can either fall at the 8 byte boundary or it can fall at the 4 byte boundary.
+When a `uint32` is to be set, it can either fall at the 8 byte boundary or it can fall at the 4 byte boundary (that is how `flow` is designed).
 If it is the former case, then `data` at current position is set with value.
 Since `data` can hold 4 more bytes, it is not incremented here.
 If the given value, in `flow`, falls at the 4 byte boundary, then the remaining 4 bytes at `data` is written to and the `data` pointer is incremented.
 Lets look at another one:

 ```c
 #define miniflow_push_uint16_(MF, OFS, VALUE)   \